 You might be tempted to write in sort of a training style for the sales reps or growth marketing team.
 Don’t.
-This causes confusion since the messages can’t be used directly in communications or content.
-It also slows the process of communications and reduces consistency.
-Each framework user shouldn’t have to interpret messaging in order to translate it into something external-facing.
+This causes confusion since the “official messaging” you give them can’t be used directly in communications or content.
+It slows the process of communications, reduces consistency and are you sure they are all better copywriters than you are?

 You can give individuals and internal teams background info in other docs, training materials etc. It might even be possible to include some meta-data for the properties (to accompany the instructions and the examples).
 But be sure to keep all the actual messaging properties written the way you’d want your prospects to read it.